 See in Glossary regardless of how many objects it illuminates.
 Therefore, performance can be improved by keeping lights small.
 Deferred lighting also has highly consistent and predictable behaviour.
-The effect of each light is computed per-pixel, so there are no lighting computations that break down on large triangles etc.
+The effect of each light is computed per-pixel, so there are no lighting computations that break down on large triangles.

-The rendering overhead of realtime lights in deferred lighting is proportional to the number of pixels illuminated by the light and not dependent on scene complexity.
+The rendering overhead of real-time lights in deferred lighting is proportional to the number of pixels illuminated by the light and is not dependent on scene complexity.
 So small point or spot lights are very cheap to render and if they are fully or partially occluded by scene objects then they are even cheaper.

 Of course, lights with shadows are much more expensive than lights without shadows.
 In deferred lighting, shadow-casting objects still need to be rendered once or more for each shadow-casting light.
 Furthermore, the lighting shader that applies shadows has a higher rendering overhead than the one used when shadows are disabled.

-When Deferred Lighting is used, the rendering process in Unity happens in three passes:-
+When Deferred Lighting is used, the rendering process in Unity happens in three passes:

-Objects with shaders that can’t handle deferred lighting are rendered after this process is complete, using the forward rendering path.
+Objects with shaders that can’t handle deferred lighting are rendered after this process is complete, using the forward renderingA rendering path that renders each object in one or more passes, depending on lights that affect the object.
+Lights themselves are also treated differently by Forward Rendering, depending on their settings and intensity.
+More info

-The base pass renders each object once.
-View space normals and specular power are rendered into a single ARGB32 Render Texture (with normals in RGB channels and specular power in A).
+See in Glossary (with normals in RGB channels and specular power in A).
 If the platform and hardware allow the Z buffer to be read as a texture then depth is not explicitly rendered.
 If the Z buffer can’t be accessed as a texture then depth is rendered in an additional rendering pass using shader replacement.